Jasonlooi/SmartCarSideMirror/README.md

 Samples

-Yellow warning for the car is near to the camera.
+Yellow warning for the car when is less than 20m from the camera.
 ![image](https://user-images.githubusercontent.com/17445640/128688424-1dc3440c-cc4e-43dc-9dfc-db4f451bf4cb.png)

 Installation